Western world: Ancient Roman world (6th century BC – AD 395–476)

-Graphical map of post-AD 395 Roman Empire highlighting differences between western Roman Catholic and eastern Greek Orthodox parts, on the eve of the death of last emperor to rule on both the western and eastern halves.
-The concept of "East-West" originated in the cultural division between Christian Churches.
-Western and Eastern Roman Empires on the eve of Western collapse in September of AD 476.

 The Roman Empire in AD 117.
 During 350 years the Roman Republic turned into an Empire expanding up to twenty-five times its area.

+Map of the Western and Eastern Roman Empire at the death of the last emperor to rule both halves.

 Ancient Rome (6th century BC – AD 476) is a term to describe the ancient Roman society that conquered Central Italy assimilating the Italian Etruscan culture, growing from the Latium region since about the 8th century BC, to a massive empire straddling the Mediterranean Sea.
 In its 10-centuries territorial expansion, Roman civilization shifted from a small monarchy (753–509 BC), to a republic (509–27 BC), into an autocratic empire (27 BC – AD 476).
 Its Empire came to dominate Western, Central and Southeastern Europe, Northern Africa and, becoming an autocratic Empire a vast Middle Eastern area, when it ended.
 Conquest was enforced using the Roman legions and then through cultural assimilation by eventual recognition of some form of Roman citizenship's privileges.
-Nonetheless, despite its great legacy, a number of factors led to the eventual decline and ultimately fall of the Roman Empire.
+Nonetheless, despite its great legacy, a combination of political instability, civil war, fiscal and military pressures, and external invasions contributed to the long decline and eventual fall of the Western Roman Empire.

 The Roman Empire succeeded the approximately 500-year-old Roman Republic (c.
 510–30 BC).
 In 350 years, from the successful and deadliest war with the Phoenicians which began in 218 BC to the rule of Emperor Hadrian by AD 117, ancient Rome expanded up to twenty-five times its area.
 The same time passed again before its fall in AD 476.
 Rome had expanded long before the empire reached its zenith with the conquest of Dacia in AD 106 (modern-day Romania) under Emperor Trajan.
-During its territorial peak, the Roman Empire controlled about 5000000 km2 of land surface and had a population of 100 million.
+At its territorial peak under Trajan, the Roman Empire covered roughly five million square kilometres.
+Its population is uncertain: modern estimates commonly place the imperial population in the first and second centuries at roughly 60–70 million, while substantially higher figures remain debated.
 From the time of Caesar (100–44 BC) to the Fall of the Western Roman Empire, Rome dominated Southern Europe, the Mediterranean coast of Northern Africa and the Levant, including the ancient trade routes with population living outside.
 Ancient Rome has contributed greatly to the development of law, war, art, literature, architecture, technology and language in the Western world, and its history continues to have a major influence on the world today.
-The Latin language has been the base from which Romance languages evolved and it has been the official language of the Catholic Church and all Catholic religious ceremonies all over Europe until 1967, as well as one of, or the official language of countries such as Italy and Poland (9th–18th centuries).
+The Latin language is the source of the Romance languages and long served as the principal liturgical language of the Latin Church.
+The Second Vatican Council retained Latin in the Latin rites while permitting wider use of vernacular languages; subsequent reforms expanded vernacular use, but did not abolish Latin.
+Latin also served in varying official and administrative roles in European polities, including the Polish–Lithuanian Commonwealth.